Quick Answer

 - Greenshoe exercise: Issuer provides shares at the offering price (less the gross spread).
 Used when the stock trades above the offering price

-- Open-market purchases: The stabilization tool.
+- Open-market purchases (a syndicate covering transaction): buying shares in the market to reduce the over-allotment short.
 Used when the stock trades at or below the offering price

 Exam Tip: Gotchas